 The Lost Diadems

-The Lost Diadems are a wizard rock band from near Liverpool, England, consisting of two nerdy girls.
+The Lost Diadems is a wizard rock band from near Liverpool, England, consisting of two nerdy girls.

 Their music is quite folky, with the occasional rap slipping in.